17 Nov What If Nature Was a Business | Nov 2016

 For example, an increasing number of trees indicates a healthy business.
 And a declining number of trees indicates trouble.

-So you might set up trend charts of key resources, such as bees, birds, and trees.
+So you might set up trend charts of key resources, such as bees, birds, trees, and wildlife.

 4) Manage waste.

 Since this is a closed system, everything must be recycled or reused.

 This especially applies to toxic wastes.
-Irresponsible release of toxins will poison the business.
+Irresponsible release of toxins will poison (and end) the business.

 5) Promote truth.

 An informed, intelligent public is essential for the success of this business.
 Otherwise, people will make bad decisions that ruin the business.

 Thus, you must promote science education.
 You must sell the importance of protecting Nature.
 And you must keep the public informed on the realities of science.

 6) Hire the best.

-These will be the most knowledgeable, most skilled, most experienced people.
+These will be the most knowledgeable, most skilled, most ethical people.

 Consider: Would you hire someone who didn’t believe in arithmetic to manage your payroll?